 Turning the Prediction Into Pace

-After calculating 5k time predictor, convert the finish time into min/mile and min/km.
+After calculating a predicted finish time, convert it into min/mile and min/km.
 Then turn that pace into checkpoints for the course.
 Splits make the prediction actionable because they show whether the target is sustainable before the race is already decided.

 Avoid banking time early.
 Most runners are better served by a controlled start, steady middle, and strong finish.
 If you want to negative split, make the first half only slightly conservative so the second half does not require an unrealistic surge.